scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Beaconing**: The Control Plane process where an AS discovers paths to other ASes.

-**Control Plane**: The SCION Control Plane is responsible for the propagation and discovery of network paths, i.e., for the exchange of routing information between network nodes.
+**Control Plane**: The SCION Control Plane is responsible for the propagation and discovery of network paths, i.e., for the exchange of routing information between SCION nodes.
 The Control Plane thus determines where traffic can be sent and deals with questions such as how paths are discovered, which paths exist, what quality individual links offer, etc. Within a SCION AS, such functionalities are carried out by the Control Service whereas packet forwarding is a task carried out by the data plane.

 **Control Service**: The Control Service is the main control plane infrastructure component within a SCION AS.
 It is responsible for the path exploration and registration processes that take place within the Control Plane.

 **Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").

 **Endpoint**: An endpoint is the start or the end of a SCION path.
 For example, an endpoint can be a host as defined in {{RFC1122}} or a SCION IP gateway bridging a SCION and an IP domain.
-This definition is based on the definition in {{RFC9473}}.
+This definition is based on the endpoint definition in {{RFC9473}}.

 **Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).